Photomasks

 The pattern on the photomask is created by laser lithography or e-beam lithography, depending on the resolution requirements.
 As the master template for photolithographic manufacturing, the photomask must meet rigorous specifications, such as linewidth uniformity, pattern position accuracy, edge roughness, and minimum feature size.
 Additionally, the photomask specifications must be considerably tighter than the target application to enable a large process window for the final process.

-In addition to its direct write capability, Heidelberg Instruments’ VPG+ systems are high-volume pattern generators that can produce high-precision photomasks with exceptional image quality.
+In addition to their direct write capability, Heidelberg Instruments’ VPG+ systems are high-volume pattern generators that can produce high-precision photomasks with exceptional image quality.

 The ULTRA is a certified laser mask writer for established semiconductor photomasks manufacturer and can create structures as small as 500 nm.